-Some Zumba instructors say that sometimes injury is unavoidable, especially in really crowded fitness classes, or if the participant isn’t fit, doesn’t warm up, and tries to keep up instead of listening to their body.
-Injuries from this fitness program can include ankle sprains, muscle spasms and calf pain.
+Some Zumba instructors say that sometimes the injury is unavoidable, especially in really crowded fitness classes, or if the participant isn’t fit, doesn’t warm up, and tries to keep up instead of listening to their body.
+Injuries from this fitness program can include ankle sprains, muscle spasms, and calf pain.

 Zumba has great business potential.
 But the unexpected can happen.
 Someone could bring a claim that they suffered an accident, injury, or loss of money as a result of the class, or advice you gave them.
 If you have built up a Zumba business or you’re considering starting one, it is essential to protect it with liability insurance.

-Zumba classes works for a cardio workout, muscle tone and core strength, all in one.
+Zumba classes work for a cardio workout, muscle tone, and core strength, all in one.
 However, there is a higher chance of injury.
-Common Zumba injuries result from tripping, slipping or falling.
+Common Zumba injuries result from tripping, slipping, or falling.
 There is also the risk of a sprained muscle.
-Like all fitness instructors the Zumba instructor must guide the class and keep an eye open for potential injuries.
+Like all fitness instructors, the Zumba instructor must guide the class and keep an eye open for potential injuries.
 However, this is not always possible and personal accidents happen.

 In fact, a study published in the Journal of Physical Activity and Health reveals that Zumba dancers can expect 3x more injuries than salsa dancers, and almost twice as many as other forms of aerobic dancing.
 So yes, Zumba can be considered the world’s most dangerous popular dance!

 With all the stress that comes about from running your own fitness classes, it is pretty easy to get overwhelmed.
 Yes, you may see the reason for liability coverage, but what insurance policy should you choose?
 And how much will it cost?